Psalm 8: Reviving wonder in midlife

 This question resonates with many mid-lifers, including myself.
 In Wednesday's reading, we will witness how even the wisest man, Solomon, lost his sense of awe and succumbed to cynicism.
 However, there's hope!
 We can learn and grow wiser from his experience.

 As you journey through the scriptures this week, take time to explore the reflection questions.
-Also, dedicate moments for a treasure hunt of the wonders mentioned in Psalm 8:
+And then, dedicate a few moments each day for a treasure hunt of the wonders mentioned in Psalm 8:

 Soak up some sunshine on your face - verse 1